HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 # Notes and Rests

 ## The `notes()` Function

-  * After importing one or more pieces, the `notes()` function can be run to create a table of all of a piece's notes and rests, in order.
+After importing one or more pieces, the `notes()` function can be run to create a table of all of a piece's notes and rests, in order.
 The `notes()` function may be run in the following format:

 `piece.notes()`

 * These notes will be printed in a table, where each new row represents the fact that any voice has changed its note.
 The left-most column is an index representing the offset of the change in note, where 0 represents the first note of the piece, and 1 unit of offset represents a single quarter note.
 Note that this index will not necessarily be regularly spaced.
 * Each column of the `notes()` table represents a different voice of the pieces, as indicated by the headings of the table
 * By default, printing `piece.notes()` will print the first and last five rows of the table.
 That is, the first and last 5 points in the piece at which any voice changes in note.
 * To control how many rows are printed;

 `piece.notes().head(20)` will print only the first 20 rows of the table, while
 `piece.notes().tail(20)` will print only the last 20 rows of the table.

-**For Example**
+**For Example:**

 ![Alt text](images/notes_1.png)